qfwc258/circuidipity/content/posts/2017-05-19-backup-over-lan.md

   - network
   - ssh
   - crypto
+  - shell
+  - programming
   - linux
+  - homebin
 slug: "backup-over-lan"
 ---

-:penguin: [Home Server](https://www.circuidipity.com/home-server/) :: Make incremental and automatic backups of a home folder to a local server using **SSH + rsync + cron**.
+Make incremental and automatic backups of a home folder to a local server using **SSH + rsync + cron**.

 ## Let's go!